Marley0523/gmod.github.io/wiki/News/GMOD_Meeting_Registration.md

 Desk](../GMOD_Help_Desk "GMOD Help Desk") at
 <a href="mailto:help@gmod.org" class="external text"
 rel="nofollow">help@gmod.org</a>.
-See the [notes from previous meetings](../Category:Meetings "Category:Meetings") for an idea of what is discussed at GMOD meetings.
+See the [notes from previous meetings](../Category%3AMeetings "Category%3AMeetings") for an idea of what is discussed at GMOD meetings.